To main content

 The Nobel Week is the highlight of the scientific year in Sweden.
 The week culminates with the Nobel Award Ceremony in Stockholm Concert Hall and the Nobel banquet in the City Hall on December 10.

-Even though the ceremony and banquet are exclusive affairs, for specially invited guests only, there are several ways you can get a Nobel touch on your Stockholm visit during this week.
+Even though the ceremony and banquet are exclusive affairs, for invited guests only, there are several ways you can get a Nobel touch on your Stockholm visit during this week.
 Naturally, a visit to the Nobel Prize Museum is a given, where you'll learn more about the prize, winners through the years, and the man himself, Alfred Nobel.
 And if you want to learn more about the laws of thermodynamics and important technical advances a trip to the National Museum of Science and Technology might be worth your while.

 Nobel Lights Stockholm City Hall